-In our opinion, the financial report of Probiomics Limited is in accordance with:
+In our opinion:

-- (a) the Corporations Act 2001, including: - giving a true and fair view of the financial position of Probiomics Limited and the consolidated entity at 30 June 2006 and of their performance for the year ended on that date; - (ii) complying with Accounting Standards in Australia and the Corporations Regulations 2001; and - (b) other mandatory financial reporting requirements in Australia.
+- 1. the financial report of Probiomics Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the financial position of Probiomics Limited and the consolidated entity at 30 June 2007 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - 2. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2 (b).

-Inherent Uncertainty Regarding Continuation of Going Concern
+Material Uncertainty Regarding Continuation as a Going Concern

-Without qualification to the opinion expressed above, attention is drawn to the following matter.
-As a result of the matters described in Note 2 (a) 'Basis of Accounting - Going Concern' to the financial statements, there is significant uncertainty whether the company and/or the consolidated entity will be able to continue as going concerns and therefore whether they will be able to pay their debts as and when they fall due and realise their assets and extinguish their liabilities in the normal course of business and at the amounts stated in the financial report.
-The financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities that might be necessary should the company and/or the consolidated entity not continue as going concerns.
+Without qualifying our opinion expressed above, we draw attention to Note 2 (a) "Going Concern" in the financial report which indicates that there is significant uncertainty whether the Company and/or the Consolidated Entity will be able to continue as going concerns and therefore whether they will be able to pay their debts as and when they fall due and realise their assets and extinguish their liabilities in the normal course of business and at the amounts stated in the financial report.
+The financial report does not include any adjustments relating to recoverability and classification of the recorded asset amounts or to the amounts and classification of liabilities that might be necessary should the company and/or the consolidated entity not continue as going concerns.